 When you save your project, you are saving all these files.

 To save your work, click File > Save All.
-The files are then saved in the Document folder on your computer, inside of a folder called Visual Studio 2017 (or whatever version you have).
-Double click inside of the Visual Studio 2017 folder and you'll see a folder called Projects.
+The files are then saved in the Document folder on your computer, inside of a folder called Visual Studio 2019 (or whatever version you have).
+Double click inside of the Visual Studio 2019 folder and you'll see a folder called Projects.
 Your current project is inside of this folder.
+(For 2019 users, this was the folder structure we recommended when first creating a new project.)

 To actually save your work as you go along, just click File > Save All from the menu bar.
 Or press Ctrl + Shift + S on your keyboard.
 Or click the icon in the Toolbar (the stack of floppy disks).
 If you save often then you won't lose any of your work if anything goes wrong with your computer.